Gateway-Scripts/FluenceFrame/README.md

 - This application is available in V15.6, V16.1, and V18.1 of Eclipse.
 - Applications utilizes .NET Framework 4.5, 4.6.1 and 4.8 for the versions of Eclipse listed above.
-- Patient ID may be passed in with input argument.
+- Patient ID may be passed in with input argument or not.

 ### Installation